BigCompass/bc-serverless-logging-framework/README.md

 A common use case for logging is to have default properties in each log message.
 For example, including a `project`, `function`, and/or `jobId` in your logs to add to traceability.
 Or, adding a timestamp to each log.

-`lager` allows default props to be added easily both when creating the logger and after the logger has already been created.
+`bc-serverless-logging-framework` allows default props to be added easily both when creating the logger and after the logger has already been created.

 Example setting default props: